gavin1970/Chizl.TextConverter/README.md

 ﻿# Chizl.TextConverter
-Load text files into DataTables and will eventually be able to write to different file types.
+Load text files into DataTables and has the ability to write to a different file type.

 ## Current Supported File Types
 - Fixed Length Columns